zixi-liu/interview-ai-prototype/paper/experiment/exp1_README.md

-# Experiment 1: Human-in-the-Loop Effectiveness
+# Experiment 1: Human-in-the-Loop Mechanisms and Value Exploration

-This directory contains the implementation for Experiment 1, which quantitatively compares `StorySelfImprove` (automated CoT) vs `HumanInLoopImprove` (CoT + human input) to validate that human-in-the-loop significantly enhances training effectiveness and customization.
+This directory contains the implementation for Experiment 1, which quantitatively compares `StorySelfImprove` (automated CoT) vs `HumanInLoopImprove` (CoT + human input) to explore the mechanisms, value propositions, and trade-offs of human-in-the-loop approaches.
+The experiment investigates whether and under what conditions human-in-the-loop provides advantages in training effectiveness and customization, with effectiveness potentially depending on participant quality and context.

 ## Directory Structure